Skip to main content

 Background

-Among the mpox cases, a high proportion has been in people who self-identify as gay, bisexual and other men who have sex with men (gbMSM).
+Among the Mpox cases in Canada, a high proportion has been in people who self-identify as gay, bisexual, and other men who have sex with men (gbMSM).
 Though the reported cases thus far have been primarily among gbMSM, it is important to note that anyone can become exposed and infected.

 back to top